Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

    ![](../media/demo14.png)

 >**Note**: Publishing sensitivity labels is essential for ensuring uniform data protection across the organization.
-By making these labels available to all users, organizations can enforce consistent policies for handling sensitive information.
+Finally we could have published sensitivity label and making these labels available to all users, organizations can enforce consistent policies for handling sensitive information.
 This step contributes to a cohesive approach to data security and compliance, as it ensures that established sensitivity labels are effectively communicated and applied throughout the user base.

 ### Conclusion